 She received the Renau Writing Scholarship in 2016 from the University of Louisville's communication department.

 Apple's newest operating system, iOS 15, was released in September and added features like better map directions and the ability to FaceTime with Android users.
 The new OS also offers a new way for gamers to share gameplay.
-While isn't new to the operating system, iOS 15 will let players start and stop screen recording easily with a connected or controller.
+While screen recording isn't new to the operating system, iOS 15 will let players start and stop screen recording easily with a connected PS5 or Xbox controller.

 Apple added the ability to use game controllers to capture media last year, but ReplayKit now lets you turn on automatic background buffering.
 With a long press on the controller, you can capture the last 15 seconds of gameplay -- so you can easily record and share a great move or epic battle.
 During WWDC 2021, Nat Brown, who works on game technologies at Apple, said there's also an API that can capture game highlights programmatically.